macjustice/gitlab-presentation/presentation.md

 ![fit](images/gitlab.png)

-^ After considering some alternatives, such as GitHub Enterprise and Atlassian's BitBucket/JIRA/Bamboo stack, we settled on GitLab, largely because it was free and the employee doing the selection was a Ruby guy, and GL is built on Rails.
-Not the most rigorous of selection criteria, but the product has grown into a complete package in the 5 years we've been using it.
+^ After considering some alternatives, such as GitHub Enterprise and Atlassian's BitBucket/JIRA/Bamboo stack, we settled on GitLab, largely because it was free and easy to set up.

+^ The employee doing the selection was also a Ruby guy, and GL is built on Rails.

+^ Not the most rigorous of selection criteria, but the product has grown a lot in the 5 years we've been using it, and it's been a big win for us.

 ---
 # [fit] GitLab Administration